-The award of continuing contract status expresses that the College President and Board have trust and confidence in a faculty member's performance and an expectation that satisfactory performance will continue in the future.
+The award of continuing contract status is intended to express that the College President and Board have trust and confidence in a faculty member's performance and an expectation that good performance will continue in the future.
 This expectation of excellence does not end with the continuing contract award.
 After the award, faculty members must formally demonstrate a continued commitment to the welfare of students, their own professional development, and the advancement of the College mission.

 Candidates for continuing contract status are required to present quantifiable and measured evidence of effectiveness in all areas of the faculty job description.
 Continuing contracts are awarded to full-time faculty members who exhibit excellent performance, successfully complete annual reviews, and pass a continuing contract evaluation.
-The President will verify continued performance through post-award evaluations occurring at five-year intervals after the initial award and through reviews occurring annually after continuing contract is awarded.
-The award and post-award evaluation process are described in detail below.
+The President will verify continued performance through post-award evaluations occurring at five-year intervals after the initial award and through reviews occurring in years two and four after continuing contract is awarded and at the same intervals in subsequent cycles.
+For details, see below.

-The purpose of continuing contract awards is to create an environment of trust, cooperation, and collegiality between faculty members and College administration.
-This relationship is vital to the growth and development of the College.
-Honest debate and critique without fear of reprisal or negative repercussions are crucial to the continued enhancement of all aspects of the College's mission.
+The purpose of continuing contract awards is to create an environment of trust, cooperation, and collegiality between faculty members and college administration.
+This relationship is vital to the growth and development of the college.
+Honest debate and critique without fear of reprisal or negative repercussions are crucial to the continued enhancement of all aspects of the college's mission.
 Continuing contract also reinforces the integrity of the teaching and learning process.
 Faculty members may proceed with academic freedom to develop course content, present it in the classroom, and hold students to the highest standards.